Common Name: Northern maidenhair fern

 Easily grown in average, medium, well-drained soil in part shade to full shade.
 Prefers moist, humusy, acidic soils in full shade.
 Spreads slowly by creeping, branching rhizomes to form large colonies over time.

-Northern maidenhair fern is a deciduous, clump-forming, Missouri native fern which typically grows 1.5 to 2' tall and is most frequently found on rich wooded slopes, ravine bottoms and damp shady woods.
+Adiantum pedatum, commonly called northern maidenhair fern, is a deciduous, clump-forming, Missouri native fern which typically grows 1.5 to 2' tall and is most frequently found on rich wooded slopes, ravine bottoms and damp shady woods.
 Features finely-textured, somewhat frilly fronds which have curved stalks and are palmately-divided (i.e., fronds divide into finger-like projections).
 Wiry stems are reddish-brown to black.
 Crosiers (coiled young fiddleheads) emerge pink in spring.

 No serious insect or disease problems.
 High summer heat may cause fronds to brown by mid to late summer, particularly if good soil moisture is not maintained and/or plants are grown in too much sun.